 Financial wellness may be one of the most important areas of workplace wellbeing in 2020.
 Financial wellness includes financial seminars, in-house financial counselling, and payday loans.
 Financial stress can take a toll on productivity in the workplace.
 But savvy employers know that whatever costs they spend on financial wellness programs, they will gain more back in the long run.

 6. Artificial Intelligence (AI) technologies

 AI is set to impact many aspects of human life in this coming decade, including in the workplace.
 Intelligent technology in staff recruitment, training and career development is already being utilised.
 It offers the potential to make companies more efficient and responsive to employee concerns.
-As such, AI technologies that enhance employee experience will play a larger role in the workplace in 2020.
+As such, AI technologies that enhance employee experience will play a larger role in the workplace.

 Enhance your professional development skills with courses at Odyssey Training.
 Odyssey Training delivers short courses for frontline staff and are dedicated to providing you with the skills you need to enhance your competitiveness.